 - Provide extra protection to houseplants on windowsills if it is very cold.
 Place cardboard between the plants and the glass.
 Be sure the plants don’t touch the windowpanes.

-- As houseplants are growing more slowly in December light, cut down on watering by half until active growth resumes.
+- Houseplants grow slowly in December light, so reduce watering by half until active growth resumes.
 Hold off on fertilizing as well.

 - If your plants seem a little worse for the wear after winter ends, provide them with more sunlight, fresh air, and frequent bathing.